 Configure various video settings based on your design principles (see Design section):

 Restrict the video viewing and export permissions for administrators as described here.

 Run dark disables the LED lights on all MVs.
 This feature is useful in situations where the lights may be annoying, distracting, or overly conspicuous.
 For example, the LEDs can be disabled to prevent outdoor MVs from drawing attention at night.
 To enable dark mode, add the tag “run_dark” to the camera.
 More details can be found in our Dark Mode documentation.

 Troubleshooting IR Reflections

-Meraki MVs are all equipped with infrared (IR) illuminators.
+All Meraki MVs, with the exception of the MV32, are equipped with infrared (IR) illuminators.
 These can be turned on in night mode and used to provide an illuminated view.
 If the picture appears too blurry, please follow this Video Quality Troubleshooting guide.